Sawrz/docker-configs/gitlab/README.md

 ## Administration

 As the `root` user, you have admin rights from the beginning.
 However, it's good practice to change your default username from `root` to something different.
-This prevents hackers from breaching your system by just guessing your password.
+That prevents hackers from breaching your system by just guessing your password.

 ### Setup GitLab Email

-1. In case you use your own email server (e.g.
+1. In case you use your Email server (e.g.
    [mailu](https://gitlab.com/lazymedia/docker-configs/-/blob/master/mailu/README.md)), create the following email: gitlab@'URL'
-1. Navigate to your `config` folder (within the docker it's `/etc/gitlab/`) and edit the file `gitlab.rb`
+1. Navigate to your `config` folder (within the Docker, it's `/etc/gitlab/`) and edit the file `gitlab.rb`

 #### System Email